Cmrboy26/Cmrboy26/README.md

 # Hi, I'm Colten!

-- I'm a high schooler with a deep interest in programming and computer science.
+- I'm a high schooler interested in programming and computer science.
 - My go-to programming language is Java.
 - Some other languages I'm familiar with are C#, HTML, CSS, C++, Lua, and Python.

 ## My Programming History

-- I started my coding journey in 2017 with Roblox and with Minecraft mods around 2018.
+- I started my coding journey in 2017 with Roblox and Minecraft mods around 2018.
 - I self-taught myself Java in ~2019 and have been programming in my free time ever since.

 ## Fun Facts